Contact us for support: 715-695-2691

 COMPUTER/DEVICE: PRO-TECH REPAIR SERVICES

 TCC offers computer repair via Security Coverage (accesses your computer remotely through Internet) and local computer technicians able to promptly and affordably fix your computer, update the hardware or software, clean it of any viruses, transfer pictures and email to a new computer and many more services!
-Our turn-around time is fast and our rates are far less than other area computer services.
+Our turn-around time is fast and our rates are far less than other area computer services. top

-SUPPORT RESOURCES: CONTACT INFO
+RESOURCES/SUPPORT: CONTACT INFO

-SUPPORT RESOURCES: TEAM VIEWER
+RESOURCES/SUPPORT: TEAM VIEWER

 Team Viewer is a Remote Assistance Program from TCC – only download if instructed to by a TCC technician.
 Click TeamViewer box below to get started: